 1597 South Morristown Pike

 The city of Greenfield has a variety of park options.
-Whether you’re looking for bike rides, playgrounds, creeks or camping they have got you covered.
-Stay tuned as the new Depot Park is slated to open the fall of 2021.
+Whether you’re looking for bike rides, playgrounds, creeks, or camping they have got you covered.
+Stay tuned as the new Depot Park is slated to open in the fall of 2021.